-Terra Cat's segment manager of sales, Michael Normanton met with Fuelchief's Guthrie Deck to further discuss the project.
-A site visit was planned and a viewing of the specified CAT generator for the project.
+Terra Power Systems Project team met with Fuelchief's Guthrie Deck to further discuss the project onsite with the specified CAT generator that was being proposed for the project.

 This allowed Guthrie to see exactly the model which would be sitting above the newly developed base tank.
-A full scope of measurement were taken to ensure the precise fit of both the base tank and generator to ensure these was no protruding parts hindering any of the generator operation (example, ensuring the lid of the spill box didn't foul with the generator canopy or case the generator hoses to be bent by the lid).
+A full scope of measurement were taken to ensure the precise fit of both the base tank and generator to ensure these was no protruding parts hindering any of the generator operation (example, ensuring the lid of the spill box didn't foul with the generator canopy or case the generator hoses to be compromised by the closing of the lid).